• Skip to main content

 • 💬 Comments & Reviews

 There are many different reasons why you might want to freeze your mashed potatoes.
-I'm here to let you know that it is super simple to do so.
+I'm here to show you that it is super simple to do so.

 How To Freeze Mashed Potatoes

-To get started, whip up your favorite side of mashed potatoes.
-If you need some recipe inspiration, check out my Instant Pot mashed potatoes, red-skin mashed potatoes, or Parmesan roasted mashed potatoes!
+Start with cooked and cooled mashed potatoes.
+If you need some recipe inspiration, check out my Instant Pot mashed potatoes, garlic red-skin mashed potatoes, or Parmesan roasted mashed potatoes recipe.

-If you're making an entire side dish in advance for the holidays are another get-together, freezing the whole batch of potatoes is a great option.
+If you're making an entire side dish in advance for the holidays are another get-together, freezing the whole batch of potatoes in bulk is a great option.

 Freezing Single Portions